saman-mb/saman-music-blog/sampling.md

 # 🎤 Sampling

-Master the art of sampling on the Digitakt - from basic recording techniques to advanced manipulation methods.
+Master the art of sampling across Elektron devices - from basic recording techniques on the Digitakt to advanced manipulation methods on the Octatrack.

 ## All Sampling Guides